sandeepsa1/ml/README.md

 ### 21-logistic-regression-using-ml-libraries-and-neural-networks
 This repository contains two simple implementations of logistic regression using machine learning approach and also a neural network to classify whether a given iris flower is of the species "Setosa" or not.

+### 22-image-classification_relu-activation_without-ml-libraries
+A 2 layer Neural Network designed to classify a set of images as dogs or not without using any machine learning libraries.